home-assistant/developers.home-assistant/docs/development_testing.md

 As an example, when testing if an entity would go unavailable when the device returns an error, it is better to assert the specific change you expected:
 Assert the state of the entity became `unavailable`.
-This function test is a better approach than asserting the full state of such an entity using a snapshot, as it assumes it worked as expected (when taking the snapshot).
+This functional test is a better approach than asserting the full state of such an entity using a snapshot, as it assumes it worked as expected (when taking the snapshot).